 Nickelodeon’s Most Wholesome Character?

 I just shared the best episode directly above.
-But this scene below of Eureeka putting Magellan the Dragon to bed is by far my favorite individual skit.
+But this scene below of Eureeka putting Magellan to bed is by far my favorite individual skit.
 Now, it’s very unclear, at least from the scant selection of episodes we still have, what Eureeka’s official relationship to the rest of the cast is exactly.
 She seems very maternal towards the other characters, and if you look closely she has bags under her eyes implying the long hours taking care of them.
 Eureeka reads her companions bedtime stories, mediates fights and comforts anyone if they’re upset.
 During the end credits, she even gathers everybody together and serves them all lunch.
 In this particular sketch, I love how, annoying as Magellan may be, as soon as Eureeka realizes she never said “good night” to him, she comes back apologetically to do it in person.
-(She even calls him “my little dragon” which is the most adorable thing I’ve ever seen!)
-Eureeka’s like the gentle older sister figure: the Leni Loud of the 90’s. 🙂
+(She even calls him “my little dragon” which is the sweetest thing I’ve ever seen!)

-What really puts Eureeka over the top is the voice which puppeteer/voice-actor Cheryl Blaylock uses.
-She has a really soft-spoken, nurturing tone that’s calming to listen to.
+What really puts Eureeka over the top is the voice which puppeteer/voice-actor Cheryl Blaylock uses to portray her.
+She has a very soft-spoken, nurturing tone that’s calming to listen to.
 I’d almost call her the female counterpart to Blues Clues‘ Steve or Mr. Rogers in her ability to soothe the viewer into a sense of trust towards their televised host.
-It contrasts well with Eureeka’s loud appearance and gives her character the perception of shyness, which I find endearing.
+It contrasts well with Eureeka’s potentially cacophonous appearance and gives her character the perception of shyness, which I find endearing.
 It’s up there with Kathryn Beaumont in Disney’s Alice in Wonderland as my favorite performance of voice acting.
-If I’m able to find some contact info, I’d like to reach out and express that to Ms (Mrs?)
-Blaylock directly–I’m sure she’d appreciate hearing it.
 I could swear while watching that I’d heard her voice before but unfortunately she hasn’t as much work outside the show as I would have expected.
 Puppeteering has unfortunately become something of an under appreciated lost art due to the cost and complications.
 Cheryl Blaylock deserves more fans and recognition and I hope this post would contribute in some small way towards that.

 This show is so rare that Wikipedia doesn’t even have plot synopses, titles or production info for the vast majority of episodes.
 It’s a damn shame because this could really flourish on Netflix with the next generation.
 Nickelodeon needs to treat the fans and creators which made them a household name with a little more respect and release the buried programs they’ve allowed to rot in a vault somewhere for decades.
 I noticing when uploading the aforementioned two clips on my alternate YouTube account that they were not copyright stricken at all, despite the fact that this was one of Nickelodeon’s first big productions and one of their early hits.
 I care more about this (and Just for Kicks, which also hasn’t been taken down yet) than Nick does themselves, and that’s just really sad.